jharwell/sierra/docs/src/plugins/prod/graphs.rst

           |-- c1-exp3
           |-- collated

-``inter-exp/`` contains graphs which are generated across experiments in the batch from :term:`Batch Summary Data` files.
+``collated/`` contains graphs which are generated across experiments in the batch from :term:`Batch Summary Data` files.

 This plugin requires one of the following stage 3 plugins to have been run:

-- :ref:`plugins/proc/statistics` (linegraphs).
+- :ref:`plugins/proc/statistics` (linegraphs, histograms).
 Without this, no statistics can be included.

 - :ref:`plugins/proc/pseudostats`